Mattrispoli/Rover/README.md

 PWM is utilized on the Rx side.
 Rx expects x and y direction values from -1.0 to 1.0.

 ## Ros Workspace
-Publishes directional data from input and sends to subscriber which will communicate with the Tx ESP-32.
+Publishes directional data from input and sends to subscriber which communicates with the Tx ESP-32.